yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2021/index.md

 Yes Merry, [Apple is indeed a POSIX system.](https://github.com/yuzu-emu/yuzu/pull/6532)

-[bunnei](https://github.com/bunnei) continues working on our kernel, and the highlights this month are related to fixes for a number of bugs in some Pokémon games.
+[bunnei](https://github.com/bunnei) continues to work on our kernel, and the highlights this month are related to fixes for a number of bugs in some Pokémon games.

 [By allocating `ServiceThreads` per service handler instead of per session](https://github.com/yuzu-emu/yuzu/pull/6414), a race condition that resulted in crashes and softlocks in `Pokken Tournament DX` was fixed.